-But during this period, commoners were formally banned from possessing a myōji or family name, but there wasn’t any restriction on using a kamon.
+But during this period, commoners were formally banned from possessing a myouji or family name, but there wasn’t any restriction on using a kamon.
 For this reason, more kamon would be needed and started to be used to differentiate between one’s family or house from another’s.
 So, there was a rapid increase in the number and diversity of crests.

-There was in fact that a tiny minority of wealthy merchants and great artisans had privately used self-claimed family names.
+There was in fact that a minority of commoners, such as wealthy merchants and great artisans and artists, who had special privileges and could hold self-proclaimed family names.
+They seized the economic power and started to adopt some of the customs of the upper classes, including the adoption of kamon.
 The samurai class became severely in debt to the merchants, into whose hands the wealth of the country was to pass.
 It was a time of jovial self-expression on the part of the merchant class.
 As the samurai class came into a chronic fiscal crisis, they became dependent on the contributions by wealthy merchants, so they allowed these merchants to have family names in return for the cancellation of their debts.